 It Lets You Connect With Your Target Audience

 User feedback plays an important role in your product iteration processes.
-Your product discovery is complete only when you fully understand what your audience needs.
+Your product discovery is complete only when you fully understand your audience’s needs.

 You can engage your users with a high-fidelity user prototype.
-This will allow you to watch your end users interact with your final product and note their reception.
-You can improve the overall user experience if you listen to your end-users and incorporate their feedback into your product development process.
+This will allow you to watch end users interact with your final product and note their reception.
+You can improve the overall user experience by listening to your end-users and incorporating their feedback into your product development process.

-If the users see any shortcomings, they will alert you immediately, sometimes even with suggestions on how to rectify said shortcomings.
+If the users see any hurdles, they will immediately alert you, sometimes even with suggestions on rectifying them.
 This will help you address customer pain points even before your product hits the marketplace.

-In addition to giving you a bird’s eye view of your end consumers’ behaviours, a prototype will also familiarise your end-users with your final product.
+In addition to giving you a bird’s eye view of your end consumers’ behaviors, a prototype will also familiarise your end users with your final product.
 They will embrace it more easily when you release the final version as they are already accustomed to your product’s capabilities and functionalities.

 It Facilitates Enhanced Team Collaboration

-Your team of chefs will have a lot more to bring to the table in terms of improvements and suggestions if you give them prototype cookies to sample.
+Your team of chefs will have much more to bring to the table regarding improvements and suggestions if you give them prototype cookies to sample.
 You can view a prototype as a starting point for brainstorming sessions.